Coach FAQ

 What is the DC SCORES staff member’s role at game days?

 The DC SCORES staff member is there to help solve any problems that arise.
-They will lead a sportsmanship talk for all players at the beginning of the game, and will be present to observe and help out as needed until the away team has departed the site.
+They will lead a fair play talk for all players at the beginning of the game, and will be present to observe and help out as needed until the away team has departed the site.
 In some cases, the staff member will also referee the game.

 Whose responsibility is it to set up the field for game day?